mpcs52553/lectures/week8/README.md

 1. New code architecture: MoviePosters now have state!
 2. Implementing HTML forms in React
+3. React: OOP or Functional?
-3. Using an external Python service to manage 'Like' state for each movie
+4. Using an external Python service to manage 'Like' state for each movie
-4. HTTP is stateless, so we how can we maintain state across page refreshes?
+5. HTTP is stateless, so we how can we maintain state across page refreshes?
-5. One last word about frameworks
+6. One last word about frameworks
-6. Thought experiment: How would we all share the same movie data (i.e. 'like' counts) amongst ourselves?
+7. Thought experiment: How would we all share the same movie data (i.e. 'like' counts) amongst ourselves?
+8. What haven't we done?